Global Health Opportunities

 - Care around Obstetrical Fistula, including primary and secondary prevention as well as repair.

 This program includes a bilateral student exchange program, at both the undergraduate and postgraduate level, in addition to staff exchanges.
 Opportunities to support service, education and research within AMPATH are available.
 You can find descriptions of past elective opportunities for medical students and residents on our AMPATH page.
 At this time, placement opportunities are for students from AMPATH-partner schools only, with preference given to students from AMPATH Reproductive Health (AMPATH-RH) schools; namely, Indiana University and the University of Toronto.

-For additional information about opportunities and to get involved with AMPATH-RH, please contact Dr. Rachel Spitzer, Vice-Chair of Advocacy of our Department.
+For additional information about opportunities and to get involved with AMPATH-RH, please contact Joe George, Program Administrator, Fellowships and Global Health.

 The Society of Obstetricians and Gynecologists of Canada (SOGC) also has a strong tradition of international health work and provides scholarships for students and residents pursuing international health work.
 Please contact the SOGC directly for more information about these awards.